Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 5 }}
 ```

-If this was indeed the DAO contract, the moment an exception would occur, `throw` would be called and the entire transaction would be reverted to its old state.
+If this was indeed the DAO contract, the moment `call.value` would return `false`, `throw` would be called which raises an exception and the entire transaction would be reverted to its old state.
 Also it is a bad idea to use `call.value` in place of `send`.
 Because `send` by default doesn't forward any gas to the receiver.
 However `call.value` does that and would allow the receiver to make reentrant calls without burning any gas for the message call in between.
 Please note, if I had not manually checked for the `send` to return a `false` no exception would occur and the balance would end up getting transferred despite of running out of gas.
 We can conduct an experiment on the same by deploying the Token contract using the `CoinTransfer` event as mentioned in the `geth` docs.
+The key takeaway for a contract developer is this:

+1. The concept of rollback is tied to an exception.
+Exception results in rollback.
+2. The `send` function of Solidity returns `false` on facing an exception.
+You have to manually check and use a `throw` statement to trigger the rollback.

-For those interested to study the DAO contract in detail it cane be found over here: [The original DAO contract](https://github.com/slockit/DAO/blob/DAO11/DAO.sol#L738)
+For those interested to study the DAO contract in detail it cane be found over here: [The original DAO contract](https://github.com/slockit/DAO/blob/DAO11/DAO.sol#L738).
+Phil Daian and Peter Vessenes have done a very good job of explaining the DAO attack line by line